IRB Guidance: IRB Review of Grants

 This page provides guidance for IRB review of grants and the process for submitting these to the IRB.

-Federal regulations (45 CFR 46.103(f)) require that the grant application or proposal for most federally-supported human subjects research be reviewed by an IRB.
+Federal regulations (45 CFR 46.103(d)) require that the grant application or proposal for most federally-supported human subjects research be reviewed for grant congruence.
+According to campus policy, this review will be done by an IRB.
 As part of this review, IRBs are required to ensure that the activities described in the grant are consistent with the proposed IRB-approved protocol.
 Any discrepancies between the IRB protocol and grant must be resolved or accounted for.
 As part of its review, the IRB may request a research team to do one or more of the following to resolve such discrepancies:

 - revise an IRB application to add new procedures described in the grant that will be conducted

 - submit a new initial review application when the grant appears to describe a new study, OR